mengyanank/login-blog-relation/README.md

 user authorization:
 A user can only post, edit delete or comment a blog when logged in.
 A user cannot edit or delete other users' blogs.
+A user can edit and delete his own comment.

 Environment:
 The website is developed in Windows environment and deployed by Google App Engine.

+Running at Google App Engine Launcher:
-To run this code, open the "Google App Engine Launcher", click "File" at the top left and select "Add Existing Application", then choose the project folder in the "Application Path".
+To run this code, open the "Google App Engine Launcher", click "File" at the top left and select "Add Existing Application", then choose the project folder path in the "Application Path".
+The project will be shown at Google App Engine Launcher interface.
+Choose this projec and click "Run", then the project will run.
+Open you browser and type "localhost:(port)", you will see the website.

 The application is deployed at http://login-blog-relation.appspot.com. http://login-blog-relation.appspot.com/blog list all the blogs.